Interstate 476: Pennsylvania Turnpike Northeast Extension

 The route continues through mountainous terrain, heading into Luzerne County at a crossing of the Lehigh River and coming to an interchange with PA 115 in Bear Creek that provides access to nearby Wilkes-Barre.
 The route comes to a toll gantry near Pittston at the former location of the Wyoming Valley Toll Plaza, which marked the northern end of the ticket system on the Northeast Extension prior to the implementation of open road tolling.

 A short distance later, an interchange with PA 315 provides indirect access to I-81 and Scranton.
 Past this interchange, I-476 crosses under a Luzerne and Susquehanna Railway line before it enters Lackawanna County.
 Here, the route has a bridge over a Luzerne and Susquehanna Railway line and heads through built-up areas of the Wyoming Valley as it skirts around the east side of Wilkes-Barre/Scranton International Airport, passing under I-81 before coming to a bridge over Norfolk Southern's Sunbury Line, the Lackawanna River, and a Reading Blue Mountain and Northern Railroad line.
 I-476 reaches a toll gantry at the former location of an all-electronic toll plaza, and has an exit to Keyser Avenue in Taylor.

 North of Scranton in Clarks Summit, the route crosses a valley on the 1630 ft, 163 ft John E. Fitzgerald Memorial Bridge, passing over Norfolk Southern's Sunbury Line, US 6/US 11, and PA 407.
-Past the bridge, I-476 comes to a hairpin curve and reaches a mainline all-electronic toll plaza before it ends at an interchange with connections to I-81, US 6, and US 11.
+Past the bridge, I-476 comes to a hairpin curve and ends at a trumpet interchange with connections to I-81, US 6, and US 11.
 US 6 joins the turnpike for less than 0.25 mi to connect between I-81 and US 11.
-As this is beyond the Clarks Summit toll plaza, no toll is collected on this short segment.
+As this is beyond the Clarks Summit Interchange, no toll is collected on this short segment.